opentelekomcloud-infra/eyes_on_docs/README.md

 9) **eod_9_scheduler.py:** this script checking postgres for orphans, unattended issues and outdated docs, and send notifications to Zulip, via OTC Bot.
 Runs as cronjob (see 'system-config' repo) Postgres database names, table names, Gitea & Github organization names and access tokens are store in environment variables.
+10) **eod-10-huawei.py** this script gather info about PRs which doesn't have reviewrs from Huawei side for more than 3 days
+11) **eod-11-huawei-to-otc.py** script for gather info about PRs which doesn't have reviewer from OTC side for more than 3 days
+12) **eod-12-huawei-files-lines.py** this script groups PRs based on files or lines of code count

 Notification schedule
 ---------------------